Richard-M-Baine/Mutual-Aid/README.md

 =================================================

-In the project directory, irst run:
+In the project directory, first run:

  npm install - this will take some time about 10 minutes depending on your computer